Back to All

-Road salt keeps winter roads safe, but it can damage floors, furniture, and moving trucks during a winter move.
+Road salt keeps winter roads safe, but it can damage floors, furniture, and moving trucks during a long distance move.
+Families and businesses relocating in winter often rely on experienced interstate movers for protection.

-What makes road salt such a challenge during winter moves?
+What makes road salt such a challenge during winter long distance moves?

 Salt is effective on icy roads, but it can cause costly damage once it reaches a home or loading area.
 It can: